Teaching in Russia - FAQ

 What about my health while I am in Russia?

 You should have no major health concerns while teaching in Russia with us.
-As an EF's teaching staff, you will have full international standard medical and accident insurance.
+As a member of EF's teaching staff, you will have full international standard medical and accident insurance.
 If you are from the UK, there is a reciprocal healthcare agreement entitling British citizens to free health treatment in Russian hospitals.
 For other nationalities, the quality of healthcare there is good and affordable.

 Will I be looked after upon arrival, before I really start teaching?